Why Most Twin Sleep Advice Fails (And What Actually Works)

 The Feeding-Sleep Connection Most Parents Miss

 One of the biggest revelations for my twin families is understanding how feeding patterns directly impact sleep synchronization.
-It's not just about feeding them at the same time - it's about understanding how their metabolic patterns work together.
+It's not just about feeding them at the same time - it's about understanding how their metabolic patterns can work together.

 What I've observed is that twins who feed within 15 minutes of each other naturally start syncing their sleep cycles.
-But here's the key insight most parents miss: It's not about forcing simultaneous feeds - it's about working within a flexible window that honors both babies' needs.
+But here's the key insight most parents miss: It's not about forcing simultaneous feeds - it's about working within a flexible window that honors both babies' nutritional needs.

-The Real Truth About Morning Wakings
+The Reality About Morning Wakings

 Why Traditional Sleep Training Often Fails Twins

-After helping twin families reclaim their sleep,I've identified exactly why traditional sleep training methods fall short for twins.
+After helping twin families reclaim their sleep over the years, I've identified exactly why traditional sleep training methods fall short for twins.
 It's not because the parents are doing anything wrong - it's because they're following advice that wasn't designed for the unique dynamics of twin sleep.

 The Schedule Struggle